NARPNet/NARPNet_NCS/README.md

 ## Overview

 These macros are intended to make it as simple as practical for NCS's to run the NARPNet Digital Net.
-Making it simple is helpful in promoting more NCS's to help shoulder the load of running a reliable weekly net.
+Making it simple is helpful in promoting more NCS operators to help shoulder the load of running a reliable weekly net.

 A macro file for the net exists to reduce typing and to define a standardized flow of the net.
 The macros basically chop the flow of the net into little